Part 9: Working with SQL databases#

 This will create a SQLite database persons.db (you don’t have to worry about creating the schema, this is handled automatically)

-Data can be retrieved from the database using the load subcommand:
+Data can be retrieved from the database via slite3, e. g. the following command

 Currently the sqldb command doesn’t allow complex querying.
 For that you need to either write SQL as above, or use code as in an ORM layer.